Sven69420/Hochschule-Trier-CS-Project/README.md

 ```

+## ByteTrack

 As for the implementation of ByteTrack, you might need to change the import location of ByteTrack, depending on your install version of ByteTrack.
 I installed it via copying the whole github branch, hence my install location is not within the Workspace folder. (due to registry length issues)

+## Grounded SAM

+For the Grounded SAM models, just copy the one from CH10 given to us by Nicolas from the Hochschule Trier Robotics Lab.